PlatHum/Traxter-Software/Installation.md

 5. ```sudo usermod -a -G dialout $USER```
 6. ```sudo usermod -a -G tty $USER```

-### Micro-ROS
+### microROS

-Install the micro-ROS agent from [here]( https://micro.ros.org/docs/tutorials/core/first_application_linux/).
+Install the microROS agent from [here]( https://micro.ros.org/docs/tutorials/core/first_application_linux/).
 The only steps needed are the first one and the "Creating the micro-ROS agent" one.

 ### Notes